zbqq/aicp_mapping/README.md

 The main dependencies are:

 * [libpointmatcher](https://github.com/ethz-asl/libpointmatcher.git), a modular library implementing the Iterative Closest Point \(ICP\) algorithm for aligning point clouds.
+The most recent revisions of this codebase \(from July 2017 onwards, with the introduction of the Failure Prediction module\), depend on our [own fork of libpointmatcher](https://github.com/oxfordrobotics/libpointmatcher/commit/3393c9327677c649d480799e76159ea223d95004) \(revision 3393c9327677c649d480799e76159ea223d95004 on branch sn-system-covariance\).

-* [Point Cloud Library \(PCL\)](https://github.com/pointcloudlibrary/pcl) revision pcl-1.7.1, a standalone, large scale, open project for 2D/3D image and point cloud processing.
+* [Point Cloud Library \(PCL\)](https://github.com/pointcloudlibrary/pcl) revision pcl-1.8.0, a standalone, large scale, open project for 2D/3D image and point cloud processing.

 #### Running